 was referenced and quoted for this article.

-Take note of the announcement of the 'new single,' "A Little Bit Me, A Little Bit You"/"She Hangs Out."
+Take note of the announcement of a new single, "A Little Bit Me, A Little Bit You"/"She Hangs Out."
 This single (released only in Canada, briefly), was scrapped after musical supervisor Don Kirshner was fired.
-The resultant 45, "A Little Bit Me, A Little Bit You," backed with Michael's own "The Girl I Knew Somewhere," arrived in record shops in March 1967.
+The resultant 45, "A Little Bit Me, A Little Bit You," backed with Michael's own "The Girl I Knew Somewhere," arrived in record shops in March 1967, despite Kirshner's single already climbing the Canadian charts:

 The original version of "She Hangs Out" (produced by Jeff Barry under Kirshner's reign) differed greatly from the one that appeared on The Monkees' fourth album, Pisces, Aquarius, Capricorn & Jones Ltd.